Company Logo - Home Link

 When Idora Park closed in 1984, Jane and David Walentas bought the carousel at auction for $385,000 and had it stored in a warehouse.

-Jane spearheaded its restoration and in 2011 it was installed at its current location.
-It is a fully functional carousel and fun for kids and adults to ride!
+Jane Walentas spearheaded its restoration, and in 2011, it was installed at its current location.
+The carousel is contained in a massive glass box.

 14 - St. Ann's Warehouse